 Emergency Medical Help

 Calling 911 will elicit the immediate response of emergency medical personnel.
-They will likely administer naloxone on the scene when they arrive if you tell them that you believe your loved one has overdosed on OxyContin.
-If they arrive in time, this will usually be successful – as long as your loved one is not also under the influence of other drugs or dealing with other medical issues that are underlying or related to drug use.
+They will likely administer naloxone when they arrive if you tell them that you believe your loved one has overdosed on OxyContin.
+If they arrive in time, this will usually be successful—as long as your loved one is not also under the influence of other drugs or dealing with other medical issues related to drug use.
 Afterward, they will likely escort your family member to the hospital for a more thorough evaluation and monitoring.

 After the Overdose

 If you would like to help your loved one get into an OxyContin addiction treatment program that will help him avoid the risk of overdose, contact us at The Oaks at La Paloma.
 We can assist your OxyContin addicted family member in his journey toward balance in recovery.
-Call us at the phone number above now.
+Call us at our 24 hour, toll-free helpline now.